-2. The rules given for rectifying a hold'em situation where the dealer has dealt the flop or another boardcard before all the betting action on a round are inferior, because the dealer is told to not burn a card on a redeal.
+- 3. This rulebook requires all cash to be changed into chips.
+In some cardrooms this may be impractical.
+If the cardroom chooses to allow cash, only \$100 bills should be permitted. - 4.
+The rules given for rectifying a holdem situation where the dealer has dealt the flop or another boardcard before all the betting action on a round are inferior, because the dealer is told to not burn a card on a redeal.
 Since the "no burn" rule is so common, there was no choice but to use it here.
-But at some point it would be good for poker for some major cardrooms to get together and agree to use the better rule, or a gaming commission to require the better rule be used.
-Here are the rules in question (the third rule and fourth rule in "Section 5 - Hold'em").
+It would be better for poker if the rule were changed to always burning a card.
+Here are these rules (the third rule and fourth rule in "Section 5 Holdem").

-"If the cards are prematurely flopped before the betting is complete, or if the flop contains too many cards, the boardcards are mixed with the remainder of the deck.
+"If the cards are flopped before the betting is complete, or if the flop contains too many cards, the boardcards are mixed with the remainder of the deck.
 The burncard remains on the table.
 After shuffling, the dealer cuts the deck and deals a new flop without burning a card."

 "If the dealer turns the fourth card on the board before the betting round is complete, the card is taken out of play for that round, even if subsequent players elect to fold.
 The betting is then completed.
 The dealer burns and turns what would have been the fifth card in the fourth card's place.
 After this round of betting, the dealer reshuffles the deck, including the card that was taken out of play, but not including the burncards or discards.
-The dealer then cuts the deck and turns the final card without burning a card.
-(If the fifth card is turned up prematurely, the deck is reshuffled and dealt in the same manner.)"
+The dealer then cuts the deck and turns up the final card without burning a card.

-The portion of this rule saying the dealer does not burn a card on the redeal is misguided.
-It is much harder for the dealer to control the card to be dealt if a burn is required.
-The applicable sentence in the rule should read, "The dealer then cuts the deck, burns a card, and turns the final card."
+The portion of this rule saying the dealer does not burn a card on the redeal is inferior.
+It is harder for the dealer to control the card to be dealt if a burn is required.
+The sentence in the rule should read, "The dealer then cuts the deck, burns a card, and turns the final card."

 The present method for handling a premature dealing on the turn is used to have what would have been the last board-card used on the turn, and not reshuffling the deck until just before the last card is dealt.
 This method has four-fifths of the boardcards remaining the same, albeit in a different order.
 It would be better to reshuffle before the turn, preserving the chance of receiving the prematurely dealt card on either of the last two cards, as opposed to cutting that chance in half.
-The superiority of retaining mathematical integrity by reshuffling right away is best illustrated if the prematurely dealt card makes a gutshot straight-flush for a player who has not yet acted, thus having the dealer error influencing that player's betting strategy.
+The superiority of reshuffling right away is illustrated if the prematurely dealt card makes a gutshot straight-flush for a player.